motiejus/wm/README.md

 There will be 2 deliverables from this folder:

 - `wm.sql`, the implementation.
-- paper `mj-msc-full.pdf`, a MSc thesis, explaining the whole thing.
+- paper `mj-msc-full.pdf`, a MSc thesis, explaining it.

 It contains a few supporting files, notably: